Kibnet/SignalR.EasyUse/README.md

 ```

 #### Define server methods
 - Create an interface with server methods in this project.
 The name of the interface methods will be passed as an identifier, and the method parameters will be passed as-is.
-The type of method return value must be [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=netcore-3.1 "System.Threading.Tasks.Task").
+The type of method return value must be [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=netcore-3.1 "System.Threading.Tasks.Task") or [Task\<TResult\>](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1?view=netcore-3.1 "System.Threading.Tasks.Task-1").
 - It can be inherited from `SignalR.EasyUse.Interface.IServerMethods` so that you can easily distinguish them and use them for their intended purpose.
 But inheritance is not necessary.

 Example: